jaydeegbobeh/eng88/Cybersecuirty/README.md

 Digital signatures
 - A mathematical technique used to provide authenticity, integrity and non-repudiation
 - Properties of digital signatures
-	- Authentic: cannot be forfed and provides proof that the signer and no one else signed the doc
+	- Authentic: cannot be forced and provides proof that the signer and no one else signed the doc
 	- Unalterable: after signed, a document cannot be altered
 	- Non-reusable: document signature cannot be transferred to another doc
 	- Non-repudiated: signed document is considered to be the same as a physical document, cannot deny its validity